Laura-Kam/therapy-with-dee-macey/README.md

 ## Contributing

-A special thanks to Jordi Lanau for helping me to get unstuck and beign so willing to support me on this project whatever time of day.
+A special thanks to Jordi Lanau for helping me to get unstuck and being so willing to support me on this project whatever time of day.

 To contribute to the repo yourself please: